 5. Get it in writing

-Ensure that you get your offer in writing and that it details the cost of the car including any extras you might have chosen, the deposit, number of monthly payments, how much any charges are, discounts (if there are any) and what the APR is on the loan.
+Make sure you get your offer in writing, including any extras you might have chosen, the deposit, number of monthly payments, how much any charges are, discounts (if there are any) and what the APR is on the loan.

 The dealer may be reluctant to do this, but insist.
 It’s the only way you can compare like for like when you visit another showroom and see if they can match or beat the deal on the same car, or a rival model.